dougeby/IntuneDocs/intune/get-support.md

 If you are unable to find answers by using the self-help resources, you can create an online support ticket.

-**Please limit each support ticket to a single issue** to help us serve you better.
+**Limit each support ticket to a single issue**.
+This helps us serve you better.
 Here's why:

-- Support engineers who provide assistance are likely to specialize in specific areas, and it's easier to identify the right subject matter experts to help with your issue.
+- Support engineers are likely to specialize in specific areas, and it's easier to identify the right subject matter experts to help with your issue.
 - Engineering teams can prioritize their work in product areas where the most incidents are being generated.
 - It's easier to escalate challenging issues to the correct resource.

-Please review the [definition of a support incident](#definition-of-a-support-incident) before creating a support ticket.
+Review the [definition of a support incident](#definition-of-a-support-incident) before creating a support ticket.

 You can file a support ticket for Intune in two ways:
 - [Azure portal support](#file-an-azure-support-ticket)